Vita

 Stever, G. (1990).
 Interpersonal attraction: Personality types of heroes and their admirers.
 Master’s Thesis, Arizona State University, Tempe, AZ.

 Stever, G. (2016).
 Evolutionary theory and reactions to mass media: Understanding parasocial attachment.
 Eastern Communication Association, Baltimore, MD, April 1, 2016.
-Selected for the “Top Three Papers” Panel for media communication.
+“Top Three Papers”

 Stever, G. (2015).
 Social presence and celebrity/fan activism: Experiencing virtual fandom as “real. ” Symposium: Popular Music Fandom and the Public Sphere, April 10, 2015, University of Chester, England.